KhushbuNavdiwala/NewAPP/README.md

-# Fitness Application using React.js.\
+# Fitness Application using React.js.
 Typescript responsive Fitness application using ReactJS.
-It has 4 core components: Home, Benefits, OurClasses, and Contact US.
 For animation, I used Framer Motion which is a powerful motion Reactlibrary and I also created a side-scroller in this application in the OurClasses component.
 For the login page, I used Formikform.
  # Features
-Real-time weather data retrieval from OpenWeatherMap API.\
-A responsive and user-friendly interface for displaying weather information.\
-Built using React.js and TypeScript for robust and maintainable code.
-# Dynamic background changing according to the temperature of the city.
+It has 4 core components: Home, Benefits, OurClasses, and Contact US.\
+Framer Motion which is a powerful motion Reactlibrary and I also created a side-scroller in this application in the OurClasses component.
+# Components

 ![image](https://github.com/KhushbuNavdiwala/WEATHER_APP_API/assets/77695748/22a006ca-91de-4d74-b26f-97d31865bd44)